-However, the company has prepared by both ordering more machines and adding more types of production machines.
-In order to be in line with the strategy to expand more distribution channels, maximum annual production capacity is 385.34 million capsules.
+machine came in December 2 0 2 1 with two shifts of production employees.
+As a result, the maximum annual production capacity is 385.34 million capsules.
 At the beginning of 2021, the company ordered one more machine and calculated the work of the production team of two shifts, in addition to four new machines that arrived in December 2020, resulting in the highest average production capacity of the year 2021 of 1,124.24 million capsules.
 However, the capacity utilization rate has declined since 2021, owing to the company's orders for machinery arriving at the end of 2020 and a lower-than-expected number of orders due to negative news regarding dietary supplements.
 The company anticipates that the capsule-type capacity utilization rate will continue to rise in the future as a result of new products that the company plans to market starting in the third quarter of 2021, which already has products on the market: Finger root extract plus Emblica extract dietary supplement product and Vitamin c, which is a product that has gained popularity from the epidemic of the Covid-19 virus.
 Products planned for release this year for example Black Sesame Extract Plus UC-II dietary supplement product, etc.